-We have established a laboratory in Melville, New York for research purposes and have built a cleanroom within the laboratory for the possible production of cell-based product candidates, such as BRTX-100, for use in a clinical trial, for third party cell products or general research purposes.
+We have established a laboratory in Melville, New York for research purposes and have built a cleanroom within the laboratory for the production of cell-based product candidates, such as BRTX-100, for use in a clinical trial, for third party cell products or general research purposes.

-As operations grow, our plans include the expansion of our laboratory to perform cellular characterization and culturing, protocol and stem cell-related IP development, translational research and therapeutic outcome analysis.
+In 2021 and 2022, we expanded our laboratory to include capabilities for the clinical production of our pipeline of clinical and investigational cell therapy candidates.
+Our expanded cGMP facility is anticipated to include process development space, ISO 7 cleanrooms and state-of-the-art equipment.
+We have expanded our research and development operations to include clinical manufacturing, a necessary step for our Phase 2 clinical trial for BRTX-100.
+The new facility has been designed to provide cGMP manufacturing according to FDA and European Medicines Agency regulations and guidelines to support clinical grade cell production.
 As we develop our business and our stem cell product candidates and obtain regulatory approval, we will seek to establish ourselves as a key provider of adult stem cells for therapies and expand to provide cells in other market areas for stem cell therapy.
 We may also use outside laboratories specializing in cell therapy services and manufacturing of cell products.